How To Create a 90-Day Growth Plan for Amazon and D2C Stores

 Building Social Proof and Customer Loyalty

-• Review Generation Program: Reviews are the lifeblood of ecommerce.
+Review Generation Program: Reviews are the lifeblood of ecommerce.
 A staggering 99.9% of online shoppers read reviews at least occasionally.
 A systematic program to encourage honest reviews is essential.
-This can include using Amazon’s “Request a Review” button, enrolling in the Amazon Vine program, or using polite post purchase follow ups.
+This can include using Amazon's "Request a Review" button, enrolling in the Amazon Vine program, or using polite post purchase follow ups.

-• Influencer Partnerships: Collaborating with influencers allows you to tap into their credibility and reach.
+Influencer Partnerships: Collaborating with influencers allows you to tap into their credibility and reach.
 Consumers often trust recommendations from people they follow more than traditional ads.
 Research shows that 73% of consumers are more likely to buy a product after watching an unboxing or explainer video, the kind of content influencers excel at creating.

-• Lead Magnet and Email List Building: On your D2C site, you can offer a valuable piece of content (a lead magnet) like a guide or a discount in exchange for a visitor’s email address.
+Lead Magnet and Email List Building: On your D2C site, offer a valuable piece of content (a lead magnet) like a guide or a discount in exchange for a visitor's email address.
 Building an email list gives you a direct line of communication with potential customers.
 Email marketing consistently delivers a high return, with some studies citing an average of $42 back for every $1 spent.

 Advanced Conversion and Pricing Tactics